stuntrally/stuntrally/Readme.txt

 In game Esc/Tab key shows/hides Options.

-At first (in Options window) go to tab [Screen] and adjust resolution.
-On [Graphics] tab pick settings preset according to your GPU.
+At first in Options window (tab Screen) adjust resolution and pick settings preset according to your GPU.
-Restart after changing preset, changing it in game is not recommended.
+Restart after changing preset.

 Keys used in game can be seen in Options tab [Input].
 If you want to reassign keys, or have a game controller go to tab [Input] to configure it and test range.

+By default, drive with arrow keys, use backspace to rewind after crashes.
 Change cameras with C/X (with shift for main cameras only).
 Cameras can be adjusted in game, by mouse - move mouse to see actions.